Abdelrahman-Soliman/Abdelrahman-Soliman/README.md

 - 👋 Hi, I’m @Abdelrahman-Soliman
-- 👀 I’m interested in Automation
+- 👀 I’m interested in Machine learning
 - 🌱 I’m currently learning Mechatronik
-- 💞️ I’m looking to collaborate on automation
+- 💞️ I’m looking to collaborate on Machine learning
 - 📫 How to reach me ...

 <!---